 Capital Gains Component of the Income Tax.
 The tax rate on gains from the sale of capital assets held for one year or less and from the sale of collectibles is 12%.
 The tax rate on gains from the sale of capital assets owned more than one year is currently 5.05% (effective January 1, 2019), and is equal to the state personal income tax rate.
 The 5.05% rate could further decline through the statutory mechanism for adjusting the personal income tax rate described above.
 Current state finance law provides for tax revenues collected from capital gains income during a fiscal year that exceed a specified threshold to be transferred to the Commonwealth's Stabilization Fund, with 5% of the amount so deposited then transferred to the State Retiree Benefits Trust Fund and an additional 5% transferred to the Commonwealth's Pension Liability Fund.
-Each quarter, the Department of Revenue certifies the amount of tax revenues estimated to have been collected during the preceding quarter from capital gains income, and, once the threshold has been exceeded, the excess is transferred to the Commonwealth Stabilization Fund.
-The final certification of capital gains tax revenues is done in November following the end of the fiscal year, but no adjustment is made to Stabilization Fund transfers if the final amount of capital gains taxes certified differs from the amount certified in the preceding July.
-The threshold is subject to annual adjustment to reflect the average annual rate of growth in U. S. gross domestic product over the preceding five years and is certified annually by the Department of Revenue each December for the ensuing fiscal year as part of the consensus revenue process.

-In fiscal years 2015 and 2016, the Commonwealth temporarily suspended the requirement to transfer capital gains tax collections above the threshold to the Stabilization Fund, with all capital gains tax collections to remain in the General Fund.
+The specified threshold is certified annually by the Department of Revenue each December for the ensuing fiscal year as part of the consensus revenue process.
+However, the requirement to transfer capital gains tax collections may be modified or superseded by individual appropriation acts.
+In fiscal years 2015 and 2016, the Commonwealth temporarily suspended the requirement to transfer capital gains tax collections above the threshold to the Stabilization Fund, with all capital gains tax collections remaining in the General Fund.
+For a discussion of the specified threshold and the capital gains taxes deposited to the Stabilization Fund, see "SELECTED FINANCIAL DATA - Stabilization Fund."